 Goals and Celebrity Deaths

-The very first instance of this apparent trend was on August 22, 2009.
+The very first instance of this apparent trend was on August 22, 2009 (Express.)
 Arsenal manager, Arsene Wenger, selected Ramsey to play in a match against Portsmouth.
 On August 25, U.S. Senator Ted Kennedy finally succumbed to cancer and a 15 month battle with the disease.
 Unfortunately for Ramsey, he suffered a bad injury in a match at Stoke City when he broke his leg.
 His recovery took quite a bit of time, but by May 1, 2011, he was in the squad for a Premier League match against Manchester United.
 The day after this game, U.S. Navy Seals managed to track down and execute Osama Bin Laden in a Pakistan compound.